localstack/localstack.github.io/content/blog/2023-03-21-case-study-knowbe4/index.md

 ---------------------------------------------

 Kevin is now introducing LocalStack to a new team which is core to all of KnowBe4's AWS initiatives.
-The project would utilise an Event Driven architecture currently written in Python, Ruby, Golang, and Rust and leverage AppSync, API Gateway, Lambda, SQS, S3, SNS, and EventBridge.
-With LocalStack, the team can develop & test their cloud infrastructure as the team decouples their existing services and adds new services.
+The project would utilize an event-driven architecture currently written in Python, Ruby, Golang, and Rust - and will leverage a diverse set of services, including AppSync, API Gateway, Lambda, SQS, S3, SNS, and EventBridge.
+With LocalStack, the team can develop & test their cloud infrastructure as the team decouples their existing code logic and adds new services.
 With this project, the KnowBe4 team could integrate all their products into a single platform.

 Learn more about KnowBe4 Engineering on their [Engineering Blog](https://www.knowbe4.com/careers/engineering) and learn more about their [career opportunities](https://www.knowbe4.com/careers).